MySQL 5.5 changes to the

 dirty-page flushing, deleted-row removal, and application of

-changes to the insert buffer.
+changes in the change buffer.
 The default value of

 innodb_io_capacity is 200.
 In